North Korean Hackers Stole Submarine Secrets From Daewoo, Lawmaker Says

 ADVERTISEMENT

-He said the findings had been verified by South Korean military investigators who had looked into the case for the six months up to October last year before concluding that North Korean hackers had been behind the Daewoo breach.
+He said the findings had been verified by South Korean military investigators who had looked into the case for the six months through last October before concluding that North Korean hackers had been behind the Daewoo breach.

 Further details on exactly what documents were leaked and how classified they were remain undisclosed.